MapLight's Core Work

 The Personal Financial Disclosures Search brings to light the the fiscal relationships linking legislators and private companies.
 Each year, members of Congress file "personal financial disclosures" (PFDs), detailed lists of their assets and sources of income, including investments.
 MapLight has compiled and organized these records into a free, searchable data set that can also be downloaded as a spreadsheet.

 We have also refined a subset of the California Secretary of State's raw Cal-Access data into the MapLight California Money and Politics Bulk Data Set for quicker, easier use in analyzing contributions to candidates or ballot measure committees in California.
 The data set is downloadable and available for free public use.

 We work alongside numerous groups who share an interest in transparency and/or political accountability.
 Most of these groups focus exclusively on tracking or providing public access to various forms of political inputs, such as data sets of campaign contributions or lobbying.
 Only MapLight is focused on connecting these political inputs to political outputs, such as the outcome of a particular vote, to systematically uncover and publicize instances of special interest influence.

 MapLight develops our data, tools, and research services specifically to help journalists and nonprofit groups have public accountability impact.
-We offer custom research at no cost, provided that the resulting data is used for content that is free to the public.
+We offer custom research and training on our tools at no cost, provided that the resulting data is used for content that is free to the public.

 See the latest news stories featuring MapLight research here.